rajatmodi62/rajatmodi62.github.io/_posts/2026-08-07-cnn_equivariance.md

 - God's Universe follows some laws of symmetry.
 Machines are made of silicon.
 Since silicon is matter, it has to have a similar symmetry.
 By extension, computer chips are made of silicon, and neural nets live in silicon.
 Therefore, they inherit the symmetries of the physical law from their parents.
 An organism which sits on a machine however need not possess the limitations of the biological organism.
 Therefore, we can isolate symmetry groups, and intentionally break them in the neural nets.
 This then leads to new properties in the organism.

 The matter then is to precisely identify which symmetries to break.
 Breaking them can be trivial.
+So trivial, that once it reveals itself to us, we can only laugh.
+The entire problem is how to identify the fundamental symmetries in the first place.
+And that gets at the core of representational learning.
+It is possible to invent all sort of clever mathematics, and abstract hilbert spaces, reimannan geometry and what not.
+But, there has gotta be some intuition to it all.
+We will merely try to scratch that itch.